BetterThanTomorrow/calva/docs/site/output.md

 (println "Hello" pez.xxx/a)
 ```

 Then with a freshly jacked-in REPL you do `(ns pez.yyy)` and want to work with the vars defined there.
 Clojure will complain.
-But if you **Load Current File**, it will start working.
+But if you **Load/Evaluate Current File and its Requires/Dependencies**, it will start working.
 Something like so:

 ![Load Current Namespace in the Calva Output Window](images/howto/output/load-current-namespace.png)